Home $ Teacher Preparation $ Microcredentials

 These courses will introduce, examine, and employ AI in education, emphasizing the importance of understanding and navigating the complexities of integrating AI into teaching and learning processes.

-Introduction to UDL, HLPs, & Accessibility in K-12 CS Education
+Intro to UDL, HLPs, & Accessibility in K-12 CS Education

 These courses will cover Universal Design for Learning (UDL4CS), High Leverage Practices (HLPs), and accessibility in K-12 CS education to support learners with disabilities in CS education.